 A Brief Look at Internet Censorship

 In a way, you could almost trace the origins of Internet restrictions on the passage of the US Foreign Intelligence Surveillance Act in 1978.
 FISA didn’t actually provide for content blocking, but it did give the US government sweeping electronic surveillance powers.
 The Internet was first introduced to the public in 1991 and, by 1995, a flood of laws designed to censor content were passed, most famously the Communications Decency Act.
 The CDA would be struck down by the Supreme Court two years later in Reno v.
 American Civil Liberties Union.
 Unfortunately, this was only one of many bills, several named something about protecting children.

 Legislatively, the biggest recent examples have been the passage of FOSTA and SESTA.
-These bills were designed to reduce online sex trafficking by shifting the responsibility for it on to platforms.
+These bills had good intentions in shifting the responsibility to platforms.
 Instead of legislatively censoring individuals, these bills were designed to pressure platforms into doing it to avoid legal repercussions.

 Of course, Internet censorship is hardly a US-only problem, nor one of the past.
 One of the first things the new government did after the Myanmar coup was restrict online access.
 Just last week, the Russian government banned the use of VyprVPN and Opera VPN for not connecting their service to a national list of blocked content.
 Of course there’s the Great Firewall of China.
 We could go on.